ericoporto/ags-manual-wiki/StandardTypes.md

 ## Standard Types

-Standard Types are managed structs available that can be used pass values to the script API, and return values.
+Standard Types are managed structs used for passing and returning values in the script API.
 You can also use them in your scripts.
 For now, AGS only has point available.

 ### Point